Cinemagraphe

 Directed by Sidney Pollack, screenplay Lorenzo Semple, Jr., and David Reyfiel.

-Robert Redford stars in 3 Days of Condor - a movie with a classic case of 1970s paranoia about a government with too many secrets, and the functionaries within intelligence agencies who follow orders too readily (and farm-out hit man work to killer tradesmen, played with ironic and humorous panache by Max Von Sydow).
+The film 3 Days of Condor has what is now a classic case of 1970's paranoia about government: there are too many secrets, there's real danger from the functionaries within intelligence agencies who follow orders too readily (and farm-out hit man work to killer tradesmen, played with ironic and humorous panache by Max Von Sydow), and there's the "innocent" people who get caught up in the machinery.

 Turner (Redford) flees for his life.
 He calls up the main CIA office in Washington, DC that oversees the ALHS, and asks what to do.
 The leader there (Cliff Robertson) arranges a meeting so that the frightened Joe Turner can be brought into safety at a secure CIA facility, but at the meeting another gunman appears and with bullets flying, Turner runs for his life again.